ABOUT

 NDU Press

-NDU Press plays a central role in supporting NDU’s mission by disseminating knowledge intrinsic to advanced JPME and leader development.
-Through its publications, NDU Press provides expert insights, cutting-edge research, and innovative solutions that contribute to shaping the national security discourse and preparing the next generation of leaders in the field.
-NDU Press publishes Joint Force Quarterly, PRISM, INSS Strategic Perspectives, and INSS Strategic Forum, and other research products that include books and edited volumes, policy briefs, and monographs on a wide range of topics related to national security, defense policy, and military strategy.
+Through its publications, the NDU Press provides a forum for discussion, debate, and innovative solutions that contribute to shaping the national security discourse and preparing the next generation of national security leaders.
+NDU Press publishes Joint Force Quarterly, INSS Strategic Perspectives, INSS Strategic Forum, books and edited volumes, policy briefs, and monographs on topics related to national security, defense policy, and military strategy.

 Learn more →